-"How dare you!"
-Harry leapt to his feet, finding some freedom in the anger that rose in him.
-"Barging into our compartment, and demanding an audience with me!
+"Don't!"
+Harry leapt to his feet, finding release in the anger that rose in him.
+"Who do you think you are, barging into our compartment, and demanding an audience with me?
 What makes you think that I would ever want to talk to you about anything?"

 Malfoy turned his head, his features blank and unreadable.
 "Potter," he said softly, so that only Harry could hear.
 "You think I want to do this?
 I wouldn't have come if it wasn't important."
 Malfoy looked at him then, and Harry felt the heat in his chest go cold.
-The Slytherin looked so different now than when Harry had first met him all those years ago.
-There was something fundamentally different about him—something that had stripped him down and laid him bare.
-His face was peeled of its childish arrogance, only to be replaced with an expression that held whispers of a darkness Harry was almost intimately familiar with.
+Malfoy looked so different now than when Harry had first met him all those years ago.
+There was something fundamentally altered about him—something that had stripped him down and laid him bare.
+The last year had peeled his face of its childish arrogance, and left in its wake whispers of a darkness Harry was almost intimately familiar with.

 Harry averted his eyes, unable to stand the connection a moment longer.
 He didn't like feeling similar to Malfoy in any way, shape or form.
-But…he couldn't deny the twinge of curiosity that was bubbling in his stomach.
-"Fine," he found his lips moved on their own accord, "but make it fast alright?"
+But…that one moment had been enough to make his resolve waver.
+"Fine," he found his lips moving on their own accord.
+"You have two minutes."

 "How did you manage a private compartment?"
 Ron asked with obvious suspicion.

 "I've been sleeping with the Headmistress, didn't you know?"
 Malfoy replied too quickly.
 Nevertheless Ron and Hermione both blanched.
-"How do you think I got it, Weasley?" the blonde snapped.
+"How do you think I got it, Weasley?" he snapped.
 "My family and I were the only Slytherins who stayed at Hogwarts after the battle.
 Did you honestly think they would let us sit just anywhere?
 My parents of course, detest trains, so they Apparated home, leaving me with my own compartment.
-Now if you're completely satisfied, Potter says he wants to make our meeting a short one, and for once I agree with him."
+Now if you're completely satisfied, Potter says I have two minutes, and you're wasting my time."

 The three Gryffindors exchanged a look.
 They knew perfectly well that Malfoy's parents hadn't Apparated home simply because they didn't like trains.
 Over the past couple of weeks, Lucius Malfoy had somehow managed to come across the kitchen's stash of ale and Firewhiskey, and had thereafter made himself habitually and incandescently drunk.
 The teachers hadn't really minded as long as he kept to himself, but when he had started becoming violent towards the other students, McGonagall herself had discretely escorted the two elder Malfoys off the premises.

-At first Harry had wondered why she had not just sent Lucius straight off to Azkaban, but it seemed McGonagall thought Voldemort had torn enough families apart.
+At first, Harry had wondered why she had not just sent Lucius straight off to Azkaban, but it seemed McGonagall thought that Voldemort had torn enough families apart.

 Malfoy, ignoring their looks, turned on his heel and strutted out of the compartment.
 Harry quickly followed.

 The two boys walked in silence; one leading, the other following.
-Sooner than Harry expected, Malfoy came to a stop, made a sharp turn, and disappeared into the left compartment.
+Sooner than Harry expected, Malfoy came to a stop, made a sharp turn, and disappeared into the lefthand compartment.

 Harry stood just outside the doorway, suddenly doubting his decision to come.
-What if Malfoy had planned something; some sort of grand revenge?
-It wasn't beyond the prat to try for some sort of cheap sabotage.
+It wasn't beyond the prat to try for some sort of cheap revenge.
+In fact, judging from his past experience, revenge was something that Harry should expect.
 Harry's hand wandered down to his pocket, making sure his wand was within quick reach.